qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/model/PlacePresenceCounter.md

 # PlacePresenceCounter

 ## Description
-Number of people currently inside a place of an organization.
+Contains the number of people currently inside a place of an organization.

 ## Properties